Istar-Eldritch/TIL/README.md

 ## License

-The content of this project itself is licensed under the [Creative Commons Attribution 4.0 license](http://creativecommons.org/licenses/by-sa/4.0), and the underlying source code used as examples and to format and display that content is licensed under the [MIT license](MIT_LICENSE.txt).
+The content of this project itself is licensed under the [Creative Commons Attribution-ShareAlike 4.0 license](http://creativecommons.org/licenses/by-sa/4.0), and the underlying source code used as examples and to format and display that content is licensed under the [MIT license](MIT_LICENSE.md).